-The IRS has announced the Applicable Federal Rate (AFR) for April of 2018.
-The AFR under Section 7520 for the month of April is 3.2%.
-The rates for March of 3.0% or February of 2.8% also may be used.
+The IRS has announced the Applicable Federal Rate (AFR) for November of 2018.
+The AFR under Section 7520 for the month of November is 3.6%.
+The rates for October of 3.4% or September of 3.4% also may be used.
 The highest AFR is beneficial for charitable deductions of remainder interests.
 The lowest AFR is best for lead trusts and life estate reserved agreements.
 With a gift annuity, if the annuitant desires greater tax-free payments the lowest AFR is preferable.
 During 2018, pooled income funds in existence less than three tax years must use a 1.4% deemed rate of return.
-Federal rates are available by clicking here.

 Published October 19, 2018